How to handle rejection after a job interview

 And, don’t forget, the culture fit goes both ways.
 If you don’t feel comfortable with the style of the work environment, the values of the company and what the work entails, you’re going to be unhappy.
 And then you’re forced into a situation where you have to start all over again with your job search and the dreaded interview process.

 But, what if you’re a UX Researcher with strong design skills but lack the research skills and the hiring manager wants you to do both?
-I advise my candidates to do their own research, learn from meetups and conferences and if that doesn’t work, find a job where you can learn these skills.
+I advise my candidates to do their own research and learn from meetups and conferences.
+And if that doesn’t work, find a job where you can learn these skills.
 Sometimes you have to go back and learn more before you can move on to the next role.

 This goes to the adage of not burning bridges as well.
 Your professional network can make a huge impact on your job search.
 In business, referrals are key.
 And that means, staying in touch with and fostering positive relationships with the professionals you know, even if they rejected you before.